ghc-proposals/ghc-proposals/proposals/0000-split-wunused-imports.md

 1. `-Wduplicate-imports`
     * warnDuplicateImports: import M + import M(f), even when f is used complain about duplicate import of f
 2. `-Wall` includes `-Wunused-imports`, but **not** `-Wduplicate-imports`

-### Meta warning

-One big drawback of the proposed changed is that, as is, the default behaviour will change silently - the user was not asked and has not agreed for this to change.

-Therefore, we propose that we introduce a "meta warning", let's say `-Wmeta-unused-imports` (names here are placeholders for now), with the following properties:

-0. Whenever a user has `-Wunused-imports` on, and they don't have `-Wno-meta-unused-imports` on, emit a warning that highlights the changed behaviour of `-Wunused-imports`.
-1. It is on by default.
-2. It **is not made into an error by `-Werror`**.
-Optionally there could be `-Wmeta-error` or something along those lines for users who want to get errors for potential future meta warnings.

-This `-Wmeta-unused-improts` warning is only present for a few release cycles, and is removed afterwards, or alternatively, turned off by default.

 ## Examples